SPARC-FAIR-Codeathon/aqua/Documentation/QueryRefinement.md

 xxx

 ## Auto-correction n-grams model
 In a spelling correction task, an n-gram is a sequence of n letters in a word or a string.
 The n-gram model can be used to compute the similarity between two strings, by counting the number of similar n-grams they share.
-The more similar ngrams between two strings exist the more similar they are [Ahmed et al.](http://www.scielo.org.mx/pdf/poli/n40/n40a7.pdf).
+The more similar ngrams between two strings exist the more similar they are ([Ahmed et al.](http://www.scielo.org.mx/pdf/poli/n40/n40a7.pdf)).

 ## SymSpellPy
 xxxxx